szczyglis-dev/py-gpt/README.md

 All models are specified in the configuration file `models.json`, which you can customize.
 This file is located in your working directory.
 You can add new models provided directly by `OpenAI API` (or compatible) and those supported by `LlamaIndex` or `Ollama` to this file.
 Configuration for LlamaIndex is placed in `llama_index` key.

+**Tip**: Anthropic and Deepseek API providers use VoyageAI for embeddings, so you must also configure the Voyage API key if you want to use embeddings from these providers.

 ## Adding a custom model

 You can add your own models.
 See the section `Extending PyGPT / Adding a new model` for more info.